web2py/py4web/docs/chapter-07.rst

 below.
 Please check on the py4web web site and mailing list for more recent adapters.
 Google NoSQL is treated as a particular case.

-The :ref:`Gotchas` section at the end of this chapter has some more information about specific databases.
+The :ref:Gotchas section at the end of this chapter has some more information about specific databases.

 The Windows binary distribution works out of the box with SQLite, MSSQL,